Charles M. Stang

 - ThD, Harvard Divinity School

-His most recent book, Our Divine Double, will appear in 2016 from Harvard University Press.
+His most recent book, Our Divine Double, was published in 2016 by Harvard University Press.
 His earlier book, Apophasis and Pseudonymity in Dionysius the Areopagite: "No Longer I" (Oxford University Press, 2012), won the Manfred Lautenschläger Award for Theological Promise in 2013.
 Stang is also editor of The Waking Dream of T.E.
 Lawrence: Essays on His Life, Literature, and Legacy (Palgrave, 2002); with Sarah Coakley, Rethinking Dionysius the Areopagite (Wiley-Blackwell, 2009); and with Zachary Guiliano, The Open Body: Essays in Anglican Ecclesiology (Peter Lang, 2012).